redox-os/orbtk-book/book-en/src/title-page.md

 The 2020 Edition of this book is the initial release.
 It will be released with the OrbTK version 0.3.1.

-- Appendix A, “Keywords,” explains the new raw identifiers.
+- Appendix A “Keywords”, explains the new raw identifiers.
-- Appendix D is work in progress and will release instances of this book once they are translated to other languages.
+- Appendix D “Translations”, is work in progress.
+We will release instances of this book in the target language once they are translated.

 For online reading, a HTML rendered version is available at [Orbtk book_en][orbtk_book_en].
 Alternatively you might want to have it handy for offline usage.
-Go ahead and download its source, kick on mdbook and define the taret location.
+Either you downlaod a rendered `pdf` or `ebook`version or go ahead and download the source.
+Then kick on mdbook (the definition of the target location is optional).

 ```console
 mdbook build --dest-dir doc/book_en --open